The Irish Times: Political stances and controversial stories

 The editor during the 1930s, R. M. Smyllie, had strong anti-fascist views, and angered the Irish Catholic hierarchy by opposing General Franco during the Spanish Civil War.
 During World War II, The Irish Times, like other national newspapers, had problems with Irish Government censorship.
-The Times was largely pro-Allies and was opposed to the Éamon de Valera government policy of neutrality.
+The Irish Times was largely pro-Allies and was opposed to the Éamon de Valera government policy of neutrality.

 In 1969, the longest-serving editor of The Irish Times, Douglas Gageby, was allegedly called a "white nigger" by company chairman Thomas Bleakley McDowell, because of the newspaper's coverage of Northern Ireland at the outset of the Troubles, which was supportive of Irish nationalism.

 John Waters, a columnist who spoke out about the perceived vast salaries of the editor, managing director and deputy editor, was sacked and re-hired a week later, in November 2003.
 Former editor Geraldine Kennedy was paid more than the editor of the UK's top non-tabloid newspaper The Daily Telegraph, which has a circulation of about nine times that of The Irish Times.
 Later, columnist Fintan O'Toole told the Sunday Independent: "We as a paper are not shy of preaching about corporate pay and fat cats but with this there is a sense of excess.
 Some of the sums mentioned are disturbing.
 This is not an attack on Ms Kennedy, it is an attack on the executive level of pay.
 There is double-standard of seeking more job cuts while paying these vast salaries.

 On 23 December 2004, The Irish Times ran a front-page story on the Provisional IRA's denial of involvement in the Northern Bank robbery, one of Europe's largest ever, and on the same day refused to print a column by Kevin Myers which said that the Provisional IRA was responsible.
 Myers was reported to be shocked by the spiking of his column.
 Some two weeks later, the paper printed a report that there might, after all, be a "nationalist" connection.
 Myers later left the paper in May 2006.